AdityaCyberSafe/ImitateTTS/README.md

 ## Contributions
 Contributions are accepted!
-We'd love the communities help in building a better speech synthesis engine; weather it be code, or, update on the README, bug reports, etc. For real time conversations, join our [mattermost](https://chat.mycroft.ai/community/channels/machine-learning) chat and enter the machinelearning channel.
+We'd love the communities help in building a better speech synthesis engine; weather it be code, or, update on the README, bug reports, etc.
 ## Quick Start

 ### Installing dependencies